mattcolombo/kafka-connect-cli/docs/INSTALLATION-GUIDE.md

 ### Pulling the prebuilt image from Docker Hub

-Whenever a new version of the CLI is released, a DOcker image will be available in Docker Hub with the latest version of the CLI prepackaged in.
+Whenever a new version of the CLI is released, a Docker image will be available in Docker Hub with the latest version of the CLI prepackaged in.
 To use this simply pull the image using

 ```
 docker pull mattcolombo/kafka-connect-cli:<tag>